Cost Trendline

 Inside the Settings Menu, you can:

-- Show/Hide elements: toggle the visibility of Design Stage labels, Target Values, and/or the Project Estimate (live dot) on the graph.
+• Show/Hide elements: toggle the visibility of Design Stage labels, Cost Model, Target Values, and/or the Project Estimate (live dot) on the graph.

 Note: All settings in the graph are user-specific; your display preferences do not affect what other team members see.
-The only exception is Manage Submissions, which is a project-level setting and will apply to everyone viewing the cost trendline.
+The only exception is Manage Cost Trendline, which is a project-level setting and will apply to everyone viewing the cost trendline.

-Users Write permissions to Estimates will see an additional Manage Submissions option in the Settings Menu.
-Selecting it opens a modal that allows you to show or hide specific submissions from the Cost Trendline.
+Users Write permissions to Estimates will see an additional Manage Cost Trendline option in the Settings Menu.
+Selecting it opens a modal that allows you to show or hide specific submissions and/or cost models from the Cost Trendline.

 Some important things to know about Submissions:

-- The Manage Submissions setting applies to the entire project, not just your personal view.
+• The Manage Cost Trendline setting applies to the entire project, not just your personal view.

 Target Values